-Holiday pay will be based upon an employee's regular hourly rate of pay, including shift differential, if applicable, for the number of hours in his or her regular workday.
+Holiday pay will be based upon the an employee's regular hourly rate of pay, including shift differential, if applicable, wage for the number of hours in his or her regular workday.

-Such computation will be exclusive of overtime pay.
+Such computation will be exclusive of shift differential and overtime pay.